AruMoon/source-engine-dedicated/README.md

 Prefix paramter should point to the root folder of the game. `/home/user/Half-Life 2` for example

-Before executing install, delete all files in `bin` and `modname/bin` folders
+Before executing install, delete all files in `bin` and `modname/bin` folders in game folder

 ### On Windows/MacOS: